Jules Engel: 1938–1941: Disney period

-David Hand, director of Bambi, asked Engel work with him on the film.
+David Hand, director of Bambi, asked Engel to work with him on the film.
 Engel did the storyboard for the sequence where Bambi first encounters the doe Faline.
 After completing the sequence, he did color sketches that diverged from the naturalistic color schemes being used in production.

 Engel's time at Disney would come to an end with the development of the Disney animators' strike.
-While the union won the case over the studio, Engel didn't go back, largely because while he enjoyed the place, he felt uncomfortable being surrounded by colleagues that he felt didn't share his passion for the aesthetics of animation.
+While the union won the case over the studio, Engel didn't go back, largely because, while he enjoyed the place, he felt uncomfortable being surrounded by colleagues who he felt did not share his passion for the aesthetics of animation.

 1942–1944: Motion Picture Unit

 He was an animator in the First Motion Picture Unit during World War II, alongside the likes of Ronald Reagan, and Theodor Geisel (Dr. Seuss).
 Originally, Engel was waiting to be drafted in the U.S. Army, but was rejected because of his poor eyesight (indicated by his glasses), and a bad shoulder.
 The Air Force eventually recruited Engel for the Motion Picture Unit to work on training videos and war bond advertisements, at the Hal Roach Studios in Culver City.
 He would eventually work on drawing aerial maps and instructions for weapons.